ghstahl/aspdotnet-3-startup-logging/README.md

 After reading Christian Riedl's [solution]([LoggerBuffered](https://stackoverflow.com/questions/41287648/how-do-i-write-logs-from-within-startup-cs/60833884#60833884) on StackOverflow I adopted it.
 Later you will see that it works well when I embed the asp.net webapp inside an Azure Function.

 ## The Solution
-1. Create an in-memmory ILogger that buffers the logs until we can hand them over to the real ILogger.
+1. Create an in-memory ILogger that buffers the logs until we can hand them over to the real ILogger.
 2. Defer any exception thrown before *`Startup.Configure`* to be thrown after we copy the in-memmory log to the real ILogger.
 3. Only inject *`IServiceProvider`* into *`Startup.Configure`* as a means to get other services.